anbai106/SOPNMF/README.md

 ```
 2) source activate sopNMF
 ```
-Install other python package dependencies (go to the root folder of sopNMF):
+Install other python package dependencies (go to the root folder of sopNMF; I only tested the package versions listed in the bash file.):
 ```
 3) ./install_requirements.sh
 ```